Ultimate Guide to Blockchain Technology

 - Every blockchain is prone to 51% assault.
 This essentially means that if 51% of the nodes are taken over by rogue elements, they can add new transactions according to their own wish.
-This can be taken care of only if more and more people join blockchain network.
+This can be taken care of only if more and more people join the blockchain network.

 - Blockchain technology uses lots of terms and complex concepts.
-People need to be as educate in these terminologies so that they feel comfortable to join the blockchain network and make it more useful.
+People need to be as educated in these terminologies so that they feel comfortable to join the blockchain network and make it more useful.
 The full benefits of blockchain technology can be utilised only if the nodes joining the network come from diverse backgrounds.

-- The last Mile gap between online information and offline entity is not taken care of by the blockchain.
+- The last Mile gap between online information and the offline entity is not taken care of by the blockchain.
 It must be done manually and hence it is prone to human error.

 Blockchain is essentially an immutable, decentralized and tamper proof ledger.
-As we have seen, it has the potential to make life easier by providing secure, fast, transparent and middlemen-free way of performing transactions.
+As we have seen, it has the potential to make life easier by providing a secure, fast, transparent and middlemen-free way of performing transactions.

-As more and more people are realizing the way blockchain technology can revolutionize the way we perform transactions, both financial and non-financial, it has the potential to become the most valuable technology of 21st century.
-Being one of the top blockchain development company, we can help you execute your idea flawlessly.
+As more and more people are realizing the way blockchain technology can revolutionize the way we perform transactions, both financial and non-financial, it has the potential to become the most valuable technology of the 21st century.
+Being one of the top blockchain app development company, we can help you execute your idea flawlessly.